PublicSoftTools

 Can I split a password-protected PDF?

 You need to unlock it first.
-Use the PDF Unlocker to remove the password, then split the result.
+Use the PDF Unlocker to remove the password (you must know the correct password), then split the result.

 Are the output files compressed?

 Output file size reflects the content of the merged or extracted pages.
-The tools do not apply additional compression — run the result through a PDF compressor if smaller file size is the goal.
+The tools do not apply additional compression — run the result through a PDF compressor if smaller file size is the goal after merging.

 Try the Free PDF Merge & Split Tools